-8.1 The 2021 results need to be considered in the context of the uniquely challenging circumstances and the never-before-used alternative certification model.
+The 2022 results need to be considered in the context of returning to a traditional exam diet after challenging circumstances and the never-before-used alternative certification model.
 Considered in this context, it would not be helpful to directly compare attainment to previous years.
+Better comparisons are to be made with 2019 performance which used an assessment programme that more closely resembles what was implemented in the 21/22 session.
 What is clear is that young people across Renfrewshire have performed exceptionally well, and they should be congratulated for all that they have achieved.

-8.2 A further report on finalised leavers' data and the attainment of our looked after children will be presented to this board in spring 2022 or as soon thereafter as the data becomes available.
+8.2 A further report on finalised leavers' data and the attainment of our looked after children will be presented to this board in spring 2023 or as soon thereafter as the data becomes available.